mvarnold/mvarnold.github.io/_posts/2020-07-07-Tweet_Database.md

 <a id='section2'></a>

 # Exploring Available Data
-MongoDB organizes data into a heirachry.
+MongoDB organizes data into a heirachy.
 The top-most level is the database, which can contain a number of collections containing documents.
-Below is an example database, `tweets` on hydra, which has a number of collections such as `geotweets`, or `one_percent`.
+Below is an example database, `tweets` on hydra, which has a number of collections such as `geotweets`, or `drip_hose`.
 Documents in our case are tweet objects.

 The image is a screenshot of Mongo Compass [(Download here)](https://www.mongodb.com/try/download/compass), a GUI application to explore data stored in a Mongo database visually.